Creating the Perfect Author Website: A Step-by-Step Guide

 3. Designing Your Author Website

-With their designed templates and easy to understand mechanics you can still have a professional author website…but it will take quite some time and effort to achieve.
+With their designed templates and easy-to-understand mechanics, you can still have a professional author website…but it will take quite some time and effort to achieve.

 Another DIY option we recommend is a self-hosted WordPress Site.
 It takes a little more work to set up but, unlike Wix or Squarespace, you’ll actually own your author website!